When you think of ‘digital marketing,’ what comes to mind?

 If your original piece of content is developed with splintering in mind, the actual process of turning the post into different fragments is easy and can be done with relatively little time or added cost.
 You can think of it as the marketing version of recycling!

 For one, the hardware is attainable.
-Your smartphone most likely has a better camera than the majority of standalone cameras had just a decade ago.
+Your smartphone most likely has a better camera than the majority of standalone cameras just a decade ago.
 You don’t need to go out and buy an expensive camera.
 Just use your phone!
 (There are also tons of awesome accessories that can take your quality to an even higher level.
 This includes ring lights, gimbal stabilizers, etc.

 Secondly, the software is cost-effective and intuitive.
 No need to purchase a $1,000 program and spend six months learning how to edit footage.
-Just download a free/low-cost app and you can splice together footage, add subtitles, use filters, create transitions, and develop professional-looking video in a matter of minutes.
+Just download a free/low-cost app and you can splice together footage, add subtitles, use filters, create transitions, and develop professional-looking videos in a matter of minutes.

 All it takes are two or three 30-second “behind the scenes” videos each day – with an occasional longer-form, edited video – and you’ll see your engagement improve.